 Nursing - Practical

-Nursing is one of today's top careers – and there's high demand for professionals who can combine a mind for science with a passion for patient care.
+Nursing is one of today's top careers – and there is high demand for professionals who can combine a mind for science with a passion for patient care.
 Our Practical Nursing program provides academic and occupational courses with a variety of clinical experiences so that graduates are prepared to enter the fast-paced world of medicine and healthcare immediately upon graduation.
 The program is designed to prepare graduates to successfully complete the NCLEX-PN for licensure as a practical nurse.

-ENGL 1101 – Composition and Rhetoric (*ENG 1102)
+- ENGL 1101 – Composition and Rhetoric (*ENG 1102)

 - PSYC 1010 – Basic Psychology (*PSY 1101)

-ALHS 1011 – Anatomy and Physiology (* both BIO 2113 and BIO 2114)
+- ALHS 1011 – Anatomy and Physiology (* both BIOL 2113 and BIOL 2114)

 *Acceptable course substitutions